rmsk2/mobilenotifier/readme.md

 to make `mobilenotifier` publish metrics data via MQTT but this is optional.
 I use Mosquitto with TLS and basic auth.
 For that to work I also need to provide the custom root certificate I use through the file referenced via `MN_ADDITIONAL_ROOTS`.
 MQTT user name and password have to be specified via `MN_MQTT_USER` and `MN_MQTT_PASSWORD`.

-If you create a new MQTT recipient you have to set the address of the recipient to the name of the MQTT topic to which the notification text is published. `mobilenotifier` uses QoS 1 for that.
+If you create a new MQTT recipient you have to set the address of the recipient to the name of the MQTT topic to which the notification text should be published. `mobilenotifier` uses QoS 1 for that.
 I.e. MQTT makes sure that the notification is transmitted to the broker in such a fashion that the broker receives the notification at least once.
 I did not use QoS 2, where the broker makes sure that the notification is received exactly once but this is easy to change (see environment variable `MN_MQTT_QOS`).

+When using MQTT for notifications it can be useful to send raw data, i.e. only text wtihout a timestamp, or JSON data.
+You can select the format of the description when creating a new event.

 # Some remarks